 3. Motions for Re-Sentencing

-5. Motions to Withdraw a Guilty or No-Contest Plea
+5. Motions to Withdraw Guilty Plea or No-Contest

 5.1.
 Motions to withdraw a plea based on Penal Code 1016.5 PC